scottjrodgers/ScottBot/README.md

-# ScottBot
+# ScottBot 2.0
-Code repository for my RX-1 robot project
+Code repository for my ScottBot 2.0 robot project

-Based on the Trossen Robotics Hexapod.
-The control is implemented on the ArbotiX-M robocontroller and the Raspberry PI.
+A differential-drive robot, 3d-printed with an Xtion Pro for RGB-D vision.